f1337/f1337.github.io/tradecraft/README.md

 # Tradecraft
-_Practices & processes that work well (in my experience), synthesized as I stand upon the shoulders of giants._
+_Techniques & processes that work well (in my experience), synthesized as I stand upon the shoulders of giants._

 ## Board practices